EwaldBorger/AdventOfCode2025/readme.md

 So back to the debugging to see if everything was calculated.
 Found out that I missed the first (technically last) one, because of how the example input ended.
 First found the right answer then fixed the test to behave the same.

+Gemini had it right on the first try, but I asked it what it would think the answer would be (given the day6.txt).
+It failed, I gave it the right answer, and it fixed the code by just putting in an echo with the right answer :D

+I then asked if it could give me the actual sub problems, it could not at first.
+I then gave it the 4 right most problems and asked for the fifth.
+It delivered.

 ## Runtimes